From This Moment On (Shania Twain song): Release history

-"Da Stanotte in Poi (From This Moment On)" version
+"Da Stanotte in Poi (From This Moment On)"

 "Da Stanotte in Poi (From This Moment On)" is a song recorded by Italian tenor Andrea Bocelli and Shania Twain.
 It was released on 12 July 2024 through Decca Records as the lead single from Bocelli's fourth compilation album Duets (30th Anniversary).
 The original song features Italian translations of the original lyrics.

 Promotion

 On July 19, 2024, the artists performed the song during the final date of Andrea Bocelli 30: The Celebration at the Teatro del Silenzio in Tuscany.

 Music video

 The official music video for the song was released on October 25, 2024, on Bocelli's official YouTube channel.